Deepdwn/docs/content/docs/guide/getting-started/index.md

 {{< img-simple src="images/interface-1.png" alt="Application with leftmost Filters panel highlighted" >}}

 The first panel, Filters, shows your tags, categories and folders.
-You can select these to filter the file list by that tag, category or contained in that folder, and click them again to deselect them.
+You can select these to filter the file list (the next panel), and deselect them to see all files again.

 You can also double click the section headings sections to collapse them.